venysssssssssss/AwsOverview/AWS API Gateway.md

   - Throttling limits are applied to the API keys
   - Quotas limits is the overall number of maximum requests

 ## 12.1.
-API Gateway – Correct Order for API keys
+Correct Order for API keys

 - To configure a usage plan: